 Q: What are some examples of “benign” vascular anomalies that may have a deeper significance?

 A: Superficial capillary malformations may have an underlying arteriovenous malformation.
-Varicosities in the leg/arm are very uncommon in children and may signify Klippel-Trenaunay syndrome.
+Varicosities in the leg or arm are very uncommon in children and may signify Klippel-Trenaunay syndrome.

 Large hemangiomas of the head and neck overlying the mandible (“beard” distribution) associated with stridor suggest an airway component of that lesion.
 Large hemangiomas of the head and neck can be associated with PHACES syndrome.